Table of Contents

 - Red Fresno Chili: These are a medium-heat chili with a bright, tangy flavor.
 They're often used in salsas, stir-fries, and hot sauces.
 Ideal for those who want a little heat without going overboard.

-When buying chili different types, consider where you'll be using them.
+When buying chili types, consider where you'll be using them.
 Fresh chilies are perfect for immediate use, while dried chilies and powders offer long-term storage and versatility.
 Always check the packaging for information about heat level, origin, and recommended uses.

 Conclusion

-Chili different types are more than just a source of heat—they're a gateway to a world of flavor, aroma, and cultural tradition.
+Chili types are more than just a source of heat—they're a gateway to a world of flavor, aroma, and cultural tradition.
 By understanding the different types, their heat levels, and their culinary uses, you can unlock new possibilities in your cooking.
 Whether you're looking to add a subtle kick or a fiery punch, there's a chili out there for every palate and occasion.

-So the next time you're in the kitchen, don't be afraid to experiment with chili different types.
+So the next time you're in the kitchen, don't be afraid to experiment with chili types.
 You might just discover your new favorite ingredient—or a new level of spice tolerance!